I Want to Be Green But It’s Too Expensive! | Wealthsimple

 Dear Miss Etiquette:

 I try my best to live according to my beliefs and help the environment.
-I turn off all the lights before leaving my apartment.
+I turn off all the lights before leaving my flat.
 I shop at my local farmers’ market and bring my own bag.
 But being green can get expensive.
-The eco-versions of cleaning products bloat my grocery bill, zero-waste toothpaste is impossible to find, and I just can’t justify spending $100 on a sustainable T-shirt when I can buy an identical one at the outlet store for $12.
+The eco-versions of cleaning products bloat my grocery bill, zero-waste toothpaste is impossible to find, and I just can’t justify spending £100 on a sustainable T-shirt when I can buy an identical one at the outlet store for £12.
 How do I balance my beliefs with my desire to live a relatively non-deprived yet stylish (and economical) lifestyle?

 – Concerned, Slightly Cheap Citizen of Earth